My personal user manual

 I’ve been working remotely almost all my proffessional career.
 That is, before it was (un)popularized by the COVID-19 pandemic…

 Ever wondered why some folks respond differently to the other?
 I do.
 Ever wondered what is and what is not acceptable?
-Ever felt it’s harder to grasp the working culture?

 I figured I’ll try to make it easier for every one, and put up a set of tips, directly so that you don’t have to wonder when reaching me using internet medium.